-5. Inward and Outward Strength Expression Exercise (PP Toolkit Resource)
+5. Inward and Outward Strength Expression (PositivePsychology.com Toolkit)

 A crucial part of self-actualization for Maslow was the identification and acceptance of our strengths and weaknesses.
-It’s important to acknowledge that there are some areas in life we will be weaker at than others, and instead of seeing that as a negative, to work to bring those areas into balance with the things we are strong at.
+It’s important to acknowledge that there are some areas in life we will be weaker at than others.
+Instead of seeing that as a negative, we can work to bring those areas into balance with the things we are strong at.

 This exercise aims to help you do just that.
-It focuses on one area – social strengths – but you can follow the exercise for other areas by switching the focus.
+It focuses on social strengths, but you can follow the exercise for other areas by switching the focus.

-There are six parts to the exercise, which I’ve briefly summarized below, but the downloadable resource contains extra tables and diagrams that are very helpful when reflecting on this topic.
+There are six parts to the exercise, summarized briefly below, but the downloadable resource contains extra tables and diagrams that are very helpful when reflecting on this topic.